krud-soft/words/docs/Words/03-module.md

 A module's API can take two forms.
 The first exposes access to runtime components within the module's own scope — other modules call these directly through the module's interface.
 The second exposes a subscription mechanism — a module declares a handler interface describing the shape of a callback, other modules implement that interface and register themselves, and when the owning module fires the event every registered handler is called.

-Context sharing across module boundaries is handled by `system` directly.
+Shared context storage across module boundaries is handled by `system` directly.
 A module can persist a context using `system.setContext`, making it available to any other module that retrieves it using `system.getContext`.
-This is the only mechanism through which contexts cross module boundaries.
+This is the only built-in store for named context values.
+Modules may still exchange typed values through explicit APIs, handlers, and callbacks, but they do not read another module's state or context directly.

 The following example shows a products module subscribing to `RoutingModule` — implementing the `RouteSwitchHandler` interface and registering its own routes: